slurmulon/blot/README.md

   { "username": "|~text:word|", "first": "|~person:first|", "last": "|~person:last|", "address": "|~geo:address|" }
 ```

-Alternatively, you can be more lazy, which is encouraged for increased decentralization.
+Alternatively, you can be more lazy, which is encouraged for increased normalization.
 The following example
 shows how you can reference and embed large fixtures that live on the filesystem using the `>` operator:

 ```